codemation/aiopyql/README.md

 _run_async_tasks cannot be used within running event loop

+### Forking, Threads & Cache Saftey
+The data.Database object can be safely forked by a parent proccess or shared amoung threads IF CACHE IS DISABLED.
+As all communication occurs via separate atomic transactions in the database, the only expected deviation is time-based.
+Data read is data written.

+Cache cannot be trusted if table changes occur amoung parelell threads / forked processes, as data read may be from Cache and threads / forked processes cannot propogate their state amoung each other.

+The benifits provided by cache can greately improve the performance of an application, but so when caching is enabled, a single process should be allowed access to write to the database.

+### Database Read Cache
+Database read cache provides read query based caching.
+This cache is accessed when a duplicate query is received before any table changes.
+This is capable of providing relief for more expensive & less explicit querries that might span multiple tables ( via table joins ).

+Database cache is invalidated the query references a table where a change occured - INSERT - UPDATE - DELETE

+Database cache is enabled by passing 'cache_enabled=True' into data.Database(..) or by setting db.cache_enabled=True

+    from aiopyql import data
+    import asyncio

+    async def main():

+        #sqlite connection - with cache

+        sqlite_db = await data.Database.create(
+            database="testdb",   # if no type specified, default is sqlite cache_enabled=True,  # Default False
+            cache_length=256     # Default 128 if cache is enabled
+        )

+        # mysql connection - with cache

+        mysql_db = await data.Database.create(
+            database='mysql_database',
+            user='mysqluser',
+            password='my-secret-pw',
+            host='localhost',
+            type='mysql',
+            cache_enabled=True,
+            cache_length=512
+        )

+        # more db logic goes here

 ### Table Create
 Requires List of at least 2 item tuples, max 3